-For most, finding the right help for alcohol or drug issues in Rhondda, is confusing and difficult.
+Do you or a loved one need addiction treatment for alcohol or drugs?
 Choosing the wrong provider can mean serious consequences for future sobriety, relationships, and family life.

 But the provider on your doorstep doesn't necessarily provide the best overall value, in the context of your entire recovery journey.